-Before Oprah, before Arsenio, there was Mr. SOUL!"
+Before Oprah, before Arsenio, there was Mr. SOUL.
 On the heels of the Civil Rights Movement, one fearless black pioneer reconceived a Harlem Renaissance for a new era, ushering giants and rising stars of black American culture onto the national television stage.
 He was hip.
 He was smart.
 He was innovative, political, and gay.
-In his personal fight for social equality, this man ensured the Revolution would be televised.
-The man was Ellis Haizlip.
-The Revolution was SOUL!
-Written by
+In his personal fight for social equality, the man ensured the Revolution would be televised.
+He was Ellis Haizlip.
+The Revolution was SOUL.

 Before Oprah - before Arsenio - there was Mr. SOUL!
 Ellis Haizlip makes television broadcast history with SOUL!, America's first "black Tonight Show."